How to speed up a slow Mac: 17 proven methods

 12. Reset your PRAM and SMC

-There are times when a Mac will perform poorly for no apparent reason.
-Systems crash, a battery doesn't charge or takes longer than normal, Mac goes to sleep or even shuts down unexpectedly.
+There are times when a Mac performs poorly for no apparent reason.
+Systems crash, a battery doesn't charge or takes longer than normal, the Mac goes to sleep, or even shuts down unexpectedly.
 If you've tried other fixes and these issues persist, you might need to reset your SMC (System Management Controller) and PRAM (parameter Random Access Memory).

 Both are small cogs in a larger wheel and can be done by resetting your device for 5 to 10 seconds, but it can make a big difference when it comes to speed.